Exhilarating. Romantic. Dramatic.

 Tempted?
 Take a look at our short break availability and start planning your winter getaway now.

 Which is your favourite beach to visit in Cornwall during the winter, and why?
-We’d love to hear your thoughts.
-Leave a message below, post on our Facebook page, or tweet @Bosinver.
+Leave a message below, post on our Facebook page, or tweet @Bosinver – we’d love to hear your thoughts.
+If you would like to know more about booking a holiday here at Bosinver, please email [email protected] or call 01726 72128.